 The phrase is pronounced something like “zhwah-yeuh⤻zah-nee-veR-seR”.
 Keep in mind that a liason occurs between the two words, so there’s a nice zzz sound at the beginning of anniversaire.

-The other most common phrase to use on someone’s cake day is:
+The other most common phrase to use on someone’s birthday is:

 While joyeux anniversaire means “happy birthday” in a more general way, bon anniversaire implies wishing the listener to experience a good birthday.
 Something like “have a good birthday”.